LALIC-UFSCar/AMRScien-Br-Corpus/README.md

 ## Corpus Notation

 AMRScien-Br follow a standard notation to ease the reading of files.
-A corpus file contains multiple sentences, each with some metainformation, which starts with a hashtag followed by double colons (# ::) and a keyword (id, snt).
+The corpus file contains multiple sentences, each with some metainformation, which starts with a hashtag followed by double colons (# ::) and a keyword (id, snt).
 Then, the AMR graph representation in the PENMAN notation is written.
 An example is shown below:

   <pre>
   # ::id 16